At least 8 dead in eastern Kentucky flooding, and 'hundreds will lose their homes,' governor says - KTVZ

 Deaths in at least two counties

-Of the people who died as a result of the flooding, at least one died in Perry County, and one in Knott County, Beshear said at the second news conference.
+Of the people who died as a result of the flooding, at least one died in Perry County, and one in Knott County, Beshear said at an afternoon news conference.

 Another was an 81-year-old woman who was a native of Perry County, the governor said, without saying where she died.